Skip to content

 • Energy is usage over time, measured in kWh.

-• Capacity limit (hard cap) — your maximum average power for any hour, in kW.
+• Hard cap — your maximum average power for any hour, in kW.

-• Soft margin — a buffer below the hard cap where PELS starts reacting, in kW.
+• Safety margin — a buffer below the hard cap where PELS starts reacting, in kW.

 • Daily budget — an optional soft guide for total energy in a day, in kWh.
-This never overrides the hourly hard cap.
+Used to spend less by shifting load into cheap hours or to hold the home under a daily energy ceiling; it never overrides the hourly hard cap.
+See Daily Energy Budget.

 Built for Homey Pro users who need tighter control over large loads.